-Two Rivers Public Health Department's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
+Government Auditing Standings requires the auditor to perform limited procedures on Two Rivers Public Health Department's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
 Two Rivers Public Health Department's responses were not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on them.